FLabbaf97/GenoPHI/README.md

 **Q: Which feature selection method should I use?**
 A: Start with RFE (balanced performance).

 **Q: How do I interpret SHAP plots?**
 A: SHAP beeswarm plots show feature importance.
 Features at the top are most important.
 Red dots = high feature values, blue = low.
 Position right of center = positive impact on prediction.
+Enable with `--use_shap` flag during model training.

 **Q: Can I use custom features instead of protein families?**
 A: Yes!
 Use `select-and-train` with any feature table containing a phenotype column (metabolic pathways, gene presence/absence, etc.).